What is diaper rash?

 How to prevent diaper rash?

-• Timely diaper change
+• Timely diaper changes

-Timely diaper change
+Timely diaper changes

-• Using non-aggressive bathing products
+• Using gentle bathing products

-Using non-aggressive bathing products
+Using gentle bathing products

 • Optimal room temperature and appropriate clothing for the child